 Purge - The "purge" is the date that registered students with any balance due will be deleted from all classes.
 Three things can protect you from the purge.

-Re-admit Student - A student who has attended Greenville Tech in the past, but has not been enrolled for the past three consecutive semesters or more.
+Re-admit Student - A student who has attended Greenville Technical College in the past, but has not been enrolled for the past three consecutive semesters or more.

 Refunds - Greenville Technical College will refund a portion of tuition paid by students who withdraw from courses by specified dates.
 The schedule of dates, the percentage of tuition eligible to be refunded, and other pertinent policies regarding refunds can be found in Student Services offices at all campuses.
 The college reserves the right to modify its tuition refund policies as necessary.

 Register/Enroll - This is the procedure by which students choose classes each semester.
 It also includes the assessment and collection of fees.